 Contact Horizons ETFs at 1-866-641-5739 (toll-free) or (416) 933-5745

 Horizons ETFs Management (Canada) Inc.

-Horizons ETFs is a Member of Mirae Asset Global Investments.
-Commissions, trailing commissions, management fees and expenses all may be associated with an investment in exchange traded products managed by AlphaPro Management Inc. and Horizons ETFs Management (Canada) Inc. (the “Horizons Exchange Traded Products”).
-The Horizons Exchange Traded Products are not guaranteed, their values change frequently and past performance may not be repeated.
-The prospectus contains important detailed information about the Horizons Exchange Traded Products.
+Commissions, management fees and expenses all may be associated with an investment in exchange traded products managed by Horizons ETFs Management (Canada) Inc. (the “Horizons Exchange Traded Products”).
+The Horizons Exchange Traded Products are not guaranteed, their value changes frequently and past performance may not be repeated.
+Certain Horizons Exchange Traded Products may have exposure to leveraged investment techniques that magnify gains and losses and which may result in greater volatility in value and could be subject to aggressive investment risk and price volatility risk.
+Such risks are described in the prospectus.
+The prospectus contains important detailed information about the ETF.
 Please read the relevant prospectus before investing.

-*The indicated rates of return are the historical annual compounded total returns including changes in per unit value and reinvestment of all dividends or distributions and do not take into account sales, redemption, distribution or optional charges or income taxes payable by any securityholder that would have reduced returns.
-The rates of return shown in the table are not intended to reflect future values of the ETF or returns on investment in the ETF.
+The indicated rates of return are the historical annual compounded total returns including changes in per unit value and reinvestment of all distributions, and do not take into account sales, redemption, distribution, or optional charges or income taxes payable by any securityholder that would have reduced returns.
+The rates of return shown in the table are not intended to reflect future values of the ETF(s) or future returns on investment in the ETF(s).
 Only the returns for periods of one year or greater are annualized returns.